 “The Poles don’t want to admit that farmers dreamed that prices would be as high as in 2022,” Kaczka said.
 The price of grain, in his opinion, is now “sagging” due to large stocks in warehouses and the supply of a new crop, the quality of which is worse due to the rains.

 “But Poland’s insistence on finding arguments to continue the ban distorts the possibility of continuing the discussion.
-Whatever our Polish colleagues say, they have many arguments that are artificially summed up by the need for a ban,” said Kaczka.
+Whatever our Polish colleagues say, they have many arguments that are artificially summed up under the need for a ban,” said Kaczka.

 He noted that even after the ban on Ukrainian goods, prices on the Polish market did not change.
 “If you introduced a ban, but the problem did not disappear, then the problem is not in the Ukrainian product.
 The problem is not related to commerce,” noted the trade representative of Ukraine.
 In fact, there is no harm at all from Ukrainian goods on the Polish market, Kachka is sure.